European Arts & Culture – Sprint 2022

 The Program is based on the cornerstones of creative discovery, immersive travel and cultural exploration and will leave you feeling inspired, confident and rejuvenated.

-You’ll immerse yourself in the beauty, art and culture of Lisbon, Madrid, Barcelona and Paris, spending two glorious weeks developing your artistic skills at light-hearted, creative retreats in the Serra da Lousã mountains of central Portugal and the Languedoc region of southern France.
+You will immerse yourself in the beauty, art and culture of Lisbon, Madrid, Barcelona and Paris, spending two glorious weeks developing your artistic skills at our light-hearted, creative retreats in the Serra da Lousã mountains of central Portugal and the Languedoc region of southern France.

 You’ll stay in fantastic, centrally located accommodation and enjoy daily group meals, outings and all the banter and fun that comes with the Irish perspective.